Configuration guide for Local SEO

 Opening hours for a single location

-For a single location, you can find the opening hours settings in the Local SEO settings.
-Here, you can indicate whether you want to show or hide the opening hours option.
-If you choose to show this option, you can enter a custom text to display in the store locator for locations that are closed or open for 24 hours.
+For a single location, the opening hours settings are in the Local SEO settings.
+Here, you can choose to show or hide the opening hours option.
+If you show the opening hours, you can enter a custom text to display in the store locator.

 You can also indicate whether you want to use the 24h format, whether your business is open 24/7 and whether you have two sets of opening hours per day.
 Finally, you can enter the opening hours per day.